 In a mirror to my early journey towards therapy, I began exploring new ways of working with myself— Breathwork, Reiki, and later Hypnosis— and reconnected more deeply to my spiritual center in an earth-honoring way.
 As I watched myself transform yet again, I felt compelled to bring this into my work with others.
 I witnessed those transformations in others and increasingly wanted the flexibility of practicing outside the umbrella of psychotherapy.
 And then came 2020.
 Suddenly it seemed that these other ways of seeing, practices of living fully in the body, and confronting the ways that harmful and oppressive systems lock us into patterns of emotional deprivation, were the only way to offer something meaningful.
 There was openness to new ways of seeing.
 I gave myself permission to change my mind and pivot towards a new approach to facilitating trauma healing.

-Throughout this website you can learn about Therapeutic Coaching, Energywork and Trancework, my approach to working with these modalities, and the many groups I offer.
+Throughout this website you can learn about the individual sessions I offer, my approach to working with the modalities I practice, and the many groups I offer.
 I also offer Reiki Training, including a curriculum specifically for Psychotherapists.
 If you want to get to know me better through my writing, you can subscribe to my newsletter or read my blog Inward Vision.